tommyfreire/tp-cripto-g7/README.md

 ./visualsss.sh -r -secret resources/recuperado.bmp -k 3 -n 5
 ```
 - This will reconstruct the secret and save it as `resources/recuperado.bmp`.
+- **Note:** For (8, n) schemes, all selected shadow images must have the same size (number of pixels).
+If not, the program will show an error and abort.

 ### 5. Clean Up